 A vehicle will be considered in violation of College regulations if it is stopped or parked in a(n) ADA accessible space, fire lane, no parking area, or restricted zone.

-Vehicles parked improperly due to mechanical difficulties, overcrowded parking lots, temporary loading/unloading, or other problems must be reported immediately to Public Safety (630-752-5911).
-Public Safety is available 24 hours a day.
+Vehicles parked improperly due to mechanical difficulties, overcrowded parking lots, temporary loading/unloading, or other problems must be reported immediately to Public Safety (630-752-5911) Public Safety is available 24 hours a day.

 Any altering, copying, borrowing, swapping, or misuse of a permit will result in the loss of parking privileges for all individuals involved, for a minimum of two full semesters.

-Wheaton College assumes no responsibility for any damage to vehicles (or losses of their contents) resulting from theft, vandalism, flooding, necessary towing, or acts of God regardless of where the vehicle is parked on campus.
+Wheaton College assumes no responsibility for any damage to vehicles (or losses of their contents) resulting in theft, vandalism, flooding, necessary towing, or acts of God regardless of where the vehicle is parked on campus.

 Abandoned or inoperable vehicles are subject to ticketing, towing, and/or storage at the owner’s expense.
 Vehicles are considered abandoned when they do not display a current license plate or permit.

 Some parking lots are subject to flooding during heavy or persistent rain.
 When such rain events occur it is your responsibility to contact Public Safety for temporary authorization to relocate your vehicle to another parking lot.
 If flooding appears imminent, Wheaton College reserves the right to relocate endangered vehicles to higher ground.
 The College cannot predict whether a parking lot will flood and cannot guarantee that any endangered vehicles will be relocated.
 In these situations, the College assumes no responsibility for damages caused to vehicles or their contents (whether caused by towing or flooding).

 Occupied RVs are not allowed on Wheaton College property.
 Temporary parking (if space allows) may be arranged by contacting firstname.lastname@example.org.